Random-user420/kabuApp/README.md

 * No locking on unsinged Apps

 ## Steps
-1. Download the newest release APK from [Realeses](https://github.com/Random-user420/kabuApp/releases/tag/0.1-beta) to your Phone
+1. Download the newest release APK from [Releases](https://github.com/Random-user420/kabuApp/releases/tag/0.5-beta) to your Phone
 2. Click to install\
-  2.1. if there are questions form your Phone, awnser them accordingly.
-If your Phone doesn't want to install the app, google how to install unsigned apps  \<your phone model>
+  2.1.
+If there are questions form your phone, anwser them accordingly.
+If your phone doesn't want to install the app, google how to install unsigned apps  \<your phone model>

 ## Contributing

 Contributions are welcome!
-If you find bugs or would like to suggest improvements, please create an Issue or submit a Pull Request.
+If you find bugs or would like to suggest improvements, please create an issue or submit a pull request.

 ## Getting Started